Kayli/logspub/dev-distributed.md

 - use docker and kubernetes to decompose and modularize applications
 - explore enterprise integration patterns and frameworks implementing them ;)
 - prefer cloud-vendor-neutral technologies
+- ensure homogenety of
+  - rpc: common language between services to establish unified contract for interaction
+  -

 ## patterns [^2]